Plano East Senior High School: Hockey

-In 2022, the Plano East Panthers Varsity won the TAHA Division 2A State Championship, defeating Birdville 6-2 in the championship game played in Mansfield on January 23, 2022.
+In 2022, the Plano East Panthers Varsity won the TAHA Division 2A State Championship, defeating Birdville 6–2 in the championship game played in Mansfield on January 23, 2022.

 Lacrosse

 Plano East's lacrosse team has played since 1997, reaching the THSLL Division 2 Final Four in 2001, 2004, and 2005.
 In 2005, the team lost to Plano West 13–12 in the State Championship game.
 Lacrosse is governed by the Texas High School Lacrosse League and is not a University Interscholastic League-recognized sport.
-In 2025 the won the THSLL Class C state championship defeating George Ranch 15-11.
+In 2025 they won the THSLL Class C state championship defeating George Ranch 15–11.

 Orienteering

 Plano East is home to PISD's only orienteering team.
-Hosted by the ROTC program, the orienteering team won the North Texas Orienteering Association championship for the competitive year of 2005-2006 as well as the 2006–2007 school year.
+Hosted by the ROTC program, the orienteering team won the North Texas Orienteering Association championship for the competitive year of 2005–2006 as well as the 2006–2007 school year.
 Members of the team also represented the city of Plano at the National competition both years, in North Carolina and in Maryland where they ranked 4th in the nation on the varsity, and junior varsity level.

 The Plano East Panther Battalion JROTC Orienteering Team earned a spot at the 2010 United States Interscholastic Orienteering Championships in Batavia, Ohio.
 The Freshman and Junior Varsity Teams took first place in their respective divisions while the Varsity Team placed 4th overall.

 Academics

 Plano East Senior High School operates on an 8:00 a.m. to 4:30 p.m. schedule, which includes seven periods and an off-campus lunch where junior and senior students may leave the campus.
 Most students attend from 9:05 a.m. to 4:30 p.m., but the school offers students the option of attending a "Zero Hour" class at 8:00 a.m.
 This allows students the option of leaving one class period early.

 Plano East offers International Baccalaureate, Advanced Placement, Honors, Regular Level, Special Education and Remedial classes.
 The school offers 5 foreign languages including American Sign Language, Chinese, French, German, and Spanish.
 There are JROTC and Health Sciences programs, English as a Second Language classes, and vocational and career track programs.

-Plano East ranked 866th in U.S. News 461st in Newsweek's "America's Best High Schools" in 2011.
+Plano East National Rankings ranked #3,108 in U.S. News 461st in Newsweek's "America's Best High Schools" in 2011.

 The Plano East journalism department houses the school focused student-run newsmagazine and website, Panther Prints.